gitml-web/AI-ML-Learning-Path/README.md

 # AI & ML Learning Path: Complete Video Index
+This repo is a curated roadmap of AI/ML/DL learning resources.
+Feel free to explore, fork, or contribute.
 A carefully sequenced collection of the best AI/ML/DL video playlists for complete learning - from foundations to advanced implementations.